victorchabbert/speculo/doc/speculoProtocol.md

 ### connect

-The client can directly connect to the webSocket server on port 8080.
+The client can connect to the WS server on port 8080.
 No authentication is required (currently as 0.0.1).

 ### /system channel